libcraft-games/Someone-s-In-The-Kitch-With-J0nny/README.md

-# Someone's In The Kitch With J0nny (working title)
+# Someone's In The Kitchen With J0nny (working title)

 Currently dumb clicker game with no mechanics.